 The little things make all the difference.
 Love isn’t enough to sustain a happy marriage.
 You’ve got to take care of the tiny details and consciously make an effort to work your way up to a happy married life.
-Researchers have proved that you’ve got to be smart with the way you love your better half.
+Researchers have proved that you must be smart with how you love your better half.
 So sit back with your lover and a glass of wine and take notes.
 We are about to make your married life simpler by presenting to you the ten most important facts that are vital for a beautiful married life.
 Engaged couples, this is for you.

-Men really do benefit from getting married.
+Men do benefit from getting married.
 A recent major study in America has shown that married men are way happier than single or divorced men.
 They also happen to live longer!
-So gentlemen, take notes, find the love of your life and tie the knot already.
+So, gentlemen, take notes, find the love of your life, and tie the knot already.

 Tiny arguments here and there are directly proportional to a healthy marriage.

-In 2012, The Florida State University Researchers proved that arguments are actually important for a healthy and a happy marriage.
+In 2012, Florida State University Researchers proved that arguments are actually important for a healthy and happy marriage.
 Every person is unique.
 Differences are bound to occur between couples.
-The more vocal you are about your disagreements; the better is the sense of freedom in a relationship or a marriage.
-So gentlemen, “Leaving the dishes unwashed everyday is not acceptable”.
-And ladies “Expecting your sweetheart to get you gifts everyday is also not practical.”
-To name a few, that is.
+The more vocal you are about your disagreements, the better the sense of freedom in a relationship or a marriage.
+So, gentlemen, “Leaving the dishes unwashed every day is not acceptable.”
+Ladies, “Expecting your sweetheart to get you gifts every day is also not practical,” to name a few.

 The contagious case of a divorce

-Choose smart, be patient and make the right decision instead of hurrying into getting married.
-A 2013 study published in the “Social Forces” journal found out that divorce is contagious and can spread like wild fire among friends and families.
-So if your BFF just got divorced, then chances of you getting divorced shoot up by 75%, statistically speaking.
+Choose smart, be patient, and make the right decision instead of hurrying into getting married.
+A 2013 study published in the “Social Forces” journal found that divorce is contagious and can spread like wildfire among friends and families.
+So if your BFF just got divorced, then the chances of you getting divorced shoot up by 75%, statistically speaking.
 As the research explains itself, “Individuals who get divorced may influence not only their friends but also their friends’ friends as the propensity to divorce spreads.”
-On a lighter now, counsel your friend into never getting a divorce.
+On a lighter note now, counsel your friend to never get a divorce.
 For the sake of humanity.

 Forget the comparison between single and hitched men for a second and consider this fact.
-Marriage, if nothing is at least good for the heart.
-A recent study by the New York University’s Lagone Medical Center, states that, In comparison to the single peeps, married people had lower chance of cardiovascular disease.
-Why you ask?
+Marriage, if nothing, is at least good for the heart.
+A recent study by the New York University’s Langone Medical Center states that, In comparison to single people, married people had a lower chance of cardiovascular disease.
+Why, you ask?
 It’s because it is strongly related to better emotional support and deeper social ties to family.
-This ensures lower blood pressure and consequently, keeps the heart happy and healthy.
+This ensures lower blood pressure and keeps the heart happy and healthy.

 One of the top reasons of divorces is discussing financial related issues immediately after getting hitched.
 In a recent study, researchers at Kansas State University stated that early finance-related arguments are the top predictors of divorce.
 This also holds good for income and wealth levels.
 So, take a chill pill, sip on some good wine and get talking about the finances with your better half.